UX

 Wrapping up

 Stick to functional design.
 It lets you thoroughly study all the scenarios and edge cases.
-Do not neglect data design since data won’t protect itself on its own.
+Do not neglect data design since data won’t protect itself.
 Think twice before exposing data to the outer world.

 Pavel Sherer, IT producer, product designer, analyst